 Omega-3 fatty acids are one of the healthiest “fats” for your body and unfortunately, these kinds of fats can only be found in supplements or in the foods you eat.
-Our bodies do not not produce these fats naturally as our body produces other kinds of fats it needs.
+Our bodies do not produce these fats naturally as our body produces other kinds of fats it needs.
 These particular fats help with brain and eye development in babies and it is believed that these special fatty acids improve overall brain function in people with memory problems.
 These fatty acids are also known to help reduce the risk of developing certain conditions and diseases such as rheumatoid arthritis, depression, and ADHD to name a few.

 Now, you might be thinking you have to cook salmon often to get these amazing fatty acids in your diet but rest assured we have a great solution for you and that is why we are suggesting dehydrating salmon for those days you are on the go and or those days you want to indulge in a healthier snack option.
-Dehydrating salmon is going to lock in its nutrient values, taste, and flavors, making it your new go-to!
+Dehydrating salmon is going to lock in its nutrient values, taste, and flavors, making it you’re new go-to!

 How to Dehydrate Salmon